 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into Taylor University.
+Applicants require very good grades in high school to get into Taylor University.
 The average high school GPA of the admitted freshman class at Taylor University was 3.71 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
-If your high school grades are above the average 3.71 GPA, you have a very good chance of being admitted as Taylor University accepts 87% of all applicants.
+The school ranks #6 in Indiana for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Taylor University accepts 68% of students who apply.

 |3.50 to 3.75||17%||Avg -|

 |3.25 to 3.50||12%||Avg -|